LiorSinai/liorsinai.github.io/_posts/2021-08-10-sudoku-reader-part1-intro.md

 <figcaption>An example output of this program.</figcaption>
 </figure>

 I had already seen people take this concept one step further, such as Raghav Virmani's awesome [LinkedIn post][raghav] on a optical character recognition (OCR) reader and solver.
 In his post he places a print-out of a Sudoku puzzle in front of his camera, solves it in real time and projects the solution back on to the grid.
-Naturally I thought this was awesome and implemented it myself (although I struggled to get it to work in real time).
+Naturally I thought this was awesome and implemented it myself in Python.
 I did not write a blog post on it because there are many great blog posts already: see [PyImageSearch's article][PyImage] or the series of articles at [AI Shack][AiShack].

 Then 2 weeks back it was the [Julia conference] [JuliaCon] which I really enjoyed.
 I am a big fan of Julia.
 While I still like Python, I much prefer Julia.
 I find it to be a much more robust, stable and clean programming language.